ChenZhongPu/data-structure-swufe/book/src/list/linkedlist.md

 <img src="image/single-list.png" width="60%">

 > Our implementation serves as a model for the code that we use for building more complex data structures throughout the book, so you should read this section carefully, even if you have experience working with linked lists.

 As we can see, a linked list consists of a sequence of *nodes*, and the previous node has a link pointing to the next one.
 The following is working definition for linked lists:

 > A linked list is a **recursive** data structure that is either empty (`null`) or a reference to a node having an item and a reference to a linked list.

+By default, a linked list is a **singly linked list**, whose node has only one link to the next node.
+If every node also has a link to its previous node, it is called **doubly linked list**.

 With object-oriented programming, implementing linked lists is not difficult.
 We start with a class that defines the node abstraction: